pictograms.info

 AIGA: Air Transportation

-An aircraft in plan view like the example from AIGA should be used to signify this message, as it is highly comprehensable, not directional when placed like this, and almost impossible to improve concerning distance legibility/visibility (see Eco-Mo Foundation, 2001).
+An aircraft in plan view like the example from AIGA should be used to signify this message, as it is highly comprehensible, not directional when placed like this, and almost impossible to improve concerning distance legibility/visibility (see Eco-Mo Foundation, 2001).

 Tests of pictograms of referent Aircraft / Airport